×

 ('iceberg_maintenance_schedule',1,NULL,7,NULL,1,NULL,7,1,7,1,7);

-Now we have our table populated with 3 Iceberg tables: (notice we have our own maintenance table listed in there as well, more to come on that..)
+Now we have our table populated with 3 Iceberg tables.
+Notice we have our own maintenance table included as well.

-As new Iceberg tables are created, the table values get inserted into this table along with the different options.
+As new Iceberg tables are created, the values from each table are inserted into this definition table.
+At the same time, the different options for each flag are added as well, outlining your desired maintenance schedule.
 This makes it very easy to add and remove new Iceberg tables into the maintenance process.

-1. Reading of the iceberg_mx table and processing each row at a time
+1. Reads the iceberg_maintenance_schedule table and processes each row individually.

-2. For each row execute the following based on the parameters from the table:
+2. Executes the following tasks on each row based on the parameters from the table:

 1. Optimize